devopstoday11/ansible_tuleap/README.md

 tuleap01                   running (virtualbox)
 ```

-If everything run as expected, you should be able to reach the Tuleap web interface : http://10.0.0.11/
+If everything run as expected, you should be able to reach the Tuleap web interface : https://10.0.0.11/

+The default admin password should be displayed in the last Ansible task.

 #### Destroy